bloominstituteoftechnology/web-module-challenge-css-layouts/ReadMe.md

  x Insert a viewport meta tag into the head of the project with these html attributes: content="width=device-width, initial-scale=1"
- Introduce max-width media queries into your project at 800px and 500px Change CSS styles from hard-coded px to any one of the responsive units learned today Add accessability features to your webpage
+ Introduce max-width media queries into your project at 800px and 500px x Change CSS styles from hard-coded px to any one of the responsive units learned today Add accessability features to your webpage
 Task 3: Stretch Goals
 Once you finish the minimum viable project, work on any of the following stretch goals: